Bed Bugs In Ohio

 - Applying diatomaceous earth to holes and around the room or house to create a defense perimeter.

 - Vacuum often around the house.
-After vacuuming, seal up the vacuum bag in a seal bag and dispose of it outside your house.
+After vacuuming, seal up the vacuum bag in a sealed bag and dispose of it outside your house.

 - Wash your bedding and clothes in high temperatures above 120°F for at least 20 minutes to effectively exterminate bed bugs.

-- Encase your mattress with a cover certified to be bed bug-resistant so you can sleep tight without letting the bed bugs bite.
+- Invest in a mattress cover that is bed bug-resistant so you can sleep tight without worrying about bed bugs biting you.

 If you suspect that you suffer from bed bug bites, it is best to inspect your house and contact a reputable pest control company for bed bugs extermination.